ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 Welcome to RASpionage: our spy themed robotics competition!
 Cooperate with Perry the Platypus to take down Dr. Jeffrey Doofenshmirtz’s nefarious collusion with A&M!

 ## Rounds
 Each team will play in 5 minute long rounds with 2 minute setup times in between.
 Round number is subject to change as competition day rolls closer.
-Each team will complete various challenges to score points against another team (bracket TBA).
+Every round will pit two teams against each other to see who can score the most points through various challenges detailed below.

 ## Challenges
 The main challenge of this game requires each team to break into Dr. Jeffrey Doofenshmirtz’s evil lab, navigate the dangerous traps and obstacles, and finally help Perry destroy the Aggienator!